This week's challenge is all about organizing living room and family room areas of your home.

 I already touched, above, on the need for good seating for this center, but obviously you want to have everything necessary that goes along with these entertainment activities in a central place, close together for convenience.

-This may mean having your CDs and DVDs organized (we'll tackle this task in more detail in Week #27 of the challenge), and close to your TV and entertainment center.
+This may mean having your CDs and DVDs organized (we'll tackle this task in more detail in a later challenge), and close to your TV and entertainment center.

 Further, for those families who play video games having a gaming center (such as the one shown on the right) which holds all necessary games, controllers, cables, etc. is very helpful.